facebook/fresco/docs/02-caching.md

 imagePipeline.evictFromCache(uri);
 ```

-`evictFromDiskCache(Uri)` assumes you are using the default cache key factory.
-If you have configured a custom one, you may need to use `evictFromDiskCache(ImageRequest)` instead.
+As above, `evictFromDiskCache(Uri)` assumes you are using the default cache key factory.
+Users with a custom factory should use `evictFromDiskCache(ImageRequest)` instead.

 ### Clearing the cache